-- supply involves transfer of land; supply of telecommunication services, utilities, etc, continuous supply of services or payments related to intellectual property; - (b) a tax invoice is not issued; - (c) payment is not received; - (d) supplier and recipient are connected with each other; and - (e) recipient is not allowed to claim input tax fully or partially on the supply,
+- (a) supply involves transfer of land; supply of telecommunication services, utilities, etc, continuous supply of services or payments related to intellectual property; - (b) a tax invoice is not issued; - (c) payment is not received; - (d) supplier and recipient are connected with each other; and - (e) recipient is not allowed to claim input tax fully or partially on the supply, being an exempt supplier, is not allowed to claim input tax incurred on the acquisition of the water.
+The supply of water begins on 12th January 2016.

 Syarikat Air Bersih Bhd., a water utility company registered under GST, supplies water to its subsidiary, Hayat Insurans, an exempt supplier of life insurance.
-They are connected with each other and Hayat Insurans, being an exempt supplier, is not allowed to claim input tax incurred on the acquisition of the water.
-The supply of water begins on 12th January 2014.
+They are connected with each other and Hayat Insurans,